tarrie/journal/README.md

 Trying to create graphql endpoints to list events and edit events

 - Already had a listevent endpoint working, so added a test to make sure it worked.
+- Created GSI that just reverses pk and sk, the projected fields are pk, sk, data